 The only drawback is the price.
-The Palram lean-to greenhouse kit costs almost 10 times more than any of the competitors on this list.
+The cost of this greenhouse is almost 10 times more than any of the competitors on this list.

 For that kind of price, you can as well hire someone to build you a greenhouse to your specifications.

 A lean-to greenhouse offers many advantages over a regular, free-standing design.